 With a contingency fee agreement, our firm retains a portion of anything we collect on your behalf.
 We agree on this fee before we take on your case, and we will never increase our rate as your case goes on.
 A contingency fee agreement allows you to pursue your lawsuit without paying anything out of pocket for your legal fees.

 Louisiana’s Statute of Limitations Deadline Applies to Your New Orleans Catastrophic Injury Case

 The time to recover compensation may be limited by Louisiana’s statute of limitations.
 Per CC Art.
 3492, there is a general one-year statute of limitations on personal injury and wrongful death lawsuits in Louisiana.
 This means that you generally have a year from the date of your injuries to file a lawsuit.
 If exceptions to the deadline apply to your case, we can discuss them with you.

 If time runs out before you act, you may put your right to pursue compensation via a lawsuit at risk.
 With early intervention, Laborde Earles Injury Lawyers can make sure your personal injury lawsuit is filed on time.

 Call Laborde Earles Injury Lawyers Today

 You do not need to face the legal process alone; we can help you.
-A New Orleans-based lawyer from Laborde Earles Injury Lawyers may be able to fight for compensation on your behalf to compensate you for damages for your catastrophic injuries.
+A New Orleans-based lawyer from Laborde Earles Injury Lawyers can fight for compensation on your behalf to compensate you for damages for your catastrophic injuries.

-For a free consultation on your case, contact the personal injury team today at (504) 777-7777.
-We offer representation on a contingency-fee basis with no upfront payments due.
+For a free consultation on your case, contact the personal injury team today.
+We offer representation on a contingency fee basis with no upfront payments due.
 In this payment arrangement, our clients do not owe us attorney’s fees unless they recover compensation via a settlement offer or court award.